FHantke/brave-browser-wiki/Chromium-fork-Update.md

 - Brian Bondy is spending most of his coding time on chromium-fork
   - Completed: Native Adblock, tracking protection, HTTPS Everywhere, basic DAT file downloading
+  - Completed: C63 upgrade
-  - Completed: Basic Windows and macOS packaging.
+  - Completed: Basic Windows and macOS packaging and signing.
   - Completed: WebUI framework.
-  - Working on Chromium rebases as they happen to keep us up to date.
-  - Currently working more on landing WebUI and packaging PRs.
+  - Completed: Geolocations
+  - Completed: C64 upgrade
+  - Completed: Basic newtab page
+  - Completed: Welcome page
+  - Completed: Restore session by default

 - Alexey Barabash recently started spending most of his time on chromium-fork
   - Completed: URL suggestions using Alexa and no search by default.
-  - Working on tab shape, has a prototype of that on Windows / Linux already.
+  - Completed: tab shape on Windows / Linux
+  - Completed: tab shape on macOS
+  - Completed: Top site suggestions
+  - Completed: Packaging on Linux

 - Cezar Augusto worked on the shields panel UI but is not currently sourced on the project.
 - Nejc Zdovc has worked on porting the brave-extension for the shields panel to typescript.
 - Brian Johnsons is advising and doing code reviews.
 May jump in for active dev if muon slows down, did some strings / branding work initially.